|

 {

-// Override OTEL_EXPORTER_OTLP_ENDPOINT with the tunnel URL
+// Set OTEL_EXPORTER_OTLP_ENDPOINT directly to the tunnel endpoint URL

 }